 On Friday, tweets citing publicly available aviation data seemed to indicate a pair of B-1s were just returning from a run into South Korea.
 The timing of those flights coincided with video, released on the Pentagon-run DVIDs site, showing two B-1s taking off at Anderson and marked as having launched on Aug.
 11, leading to a rash of questions about whether the U.S. had purposefully challenged North Korea on that issue.

 However, a U.S. Air Force spokesperson said the B-1s have not flown missions over the Korean peninsula since Aug.
 7, a day before Trump’s “fire and fury” comments helped ramp up tensions between the United States and North Korea.

 “The B-1s at Andersen routinely fly a variety of mission profiles across the Indo-Asia-Pacific,” said Maj.
 Phil Ventura, a spokesman for Pacific Air Forces.
 “They did not fly any sorties yesterday from Andersen into Korean airspace.
 Last mission that fit that profile was the Aug 7 bilateral with Japanese and then Korean air forces.”

-Situations such as that, and the speed of the escalating crisis, has stunned veterans of the executive branch.
+The episode highlighted the confusion surrounding a rapidly escalating crisis that has stunned veterans of the executive branch.